 Acquired intangible assets are stated at cost less amortisation and impairment.
-The amortisation is on a straight-line basis over their estimated useful lives: three to five years for intangible assets.
-Internally generated intangible assets are not capitalised.
+The amortisation is recognised on a straight-line basis over their estimated useful lives: three to five years for intangible assets.
+No internally generated intangible assets were capitalised.

-Ownership interests of more than 20% in companies in which the Investis Group has no control are classified as investments in associated companies and are valued and accounted for using the equity method.
+These items include investments in associates, long-term loans and other long-term receivables that are stated at nominal value.
+Investments in associates are ownership interests of more than 20% in companies in which the Investis Group has no control.
+They are valued and accounted for using the equity method.

 Deferred tax assets